Network Config Management (NCM)

 passwordfield of the agent's access key.

 _advusername_: It will be replaced by the

 _enablepass_and both can be used in the templates since they are equivalent to the same value.

-_applyconfigbackup_: It expands in as many commands as configuration lines the current backup has.
-It is applied line by line, as they are applied in Cisco® devices.
+_applyconfigbackup_: Expands by as many commands as there are configuration lines in the current backup, applied line by line, as they are applied in Cisco® devices.